Raška, Serbia

 Raška (Рашка, /sh/) is a town and municipality located in the Raška District of southwestern Serbia.
 The municipality has a population of 21,498 people, while the town has a population of 6,291 people (2022 census).
-It covers an area of 670km^{2} (259 sq. mi.).
+It covers an area of 670 km^{2} (259 sq. mi.).
 The town is situated on the rivers Raška and Ibar.

 History

 The town and municipality bears the name of the historical Raška region.
-It was the first Nemanjić’s independent country and the center of culture and the statehood of Serbs in the middle ages.
+It was the first Nemanjić's independent country and the center of culture and the statehood of Serbs in the Middle Ages.

 Raška as a settlement was first mentioned in 1835 and the first Urban Plan of Raška dates back to 1844.
 From 1929 to 1941, Raška was part of the Zeta Banovina of the Kingdom of Yugoslavia.

 Demographics

 According to the 2011 census results, the municipality of Raška has 24,678 inhabitants.

 Ethnic groups

 The ethnic composition of the municipality: